CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

     <output omitted for brevity>
     ```

 You now have a deployed and operational golden standard Cumulus Linux architecture.
-Visit the demo project page for the `README.md` for more details about the specific network topology, IP addressing, and how to interact with the features in demonstration.
+For more details about the specific network topology, IP addressing, and how to interact with the features in demonstration, refer to the `README.md` on the demo project page.

 ## Install and Configure the NetQ Cloud Server

 The Cumulus Networks reference topology includes an Ubuntu 18.04 server with additional CPU, memory, and disk resources to support a NetQ Cloud Server installation.
-Vagrant provisions this box with all of the required software package dependencies to be able to go immediately to the bootstrap and install steps of the NetQ server setup documented in the {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/Prepare-Existing-NetQ-Appliance/" text="NetQ Deployment Guide" >}} starting at the “Download the bootstrap and NetQ installation tarballs" section.
+Vagrant provisions this box with all of the required software package dependencies to be able to go immediately to the bootstrap and install steps of the NetQ server setup documented in the {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/Prepare-Existing-NetQ-Appliance/" text="NetQ Deployment Guide" >}}.

 To use the included NetQ Cloud server, the following is required: